Akshansh029/gas_leak_detection_system/README.md

 2. Power the system and open the Serial Monitor to see gas level readings and system actions.
 3. Once the system detects gas levels above the threshold, it will automatically:
    - Close the gas valve.
+   - Display the "Gas leak detected" text on the OLED.
    - Start the exhaust fan.
-   - Beep the buzzer every second for 5 seconds and turn it off after a total of 15 seconds.
+   - Beep the buzzer every second for 1 second and turn it off after a total of 8 seconds.
    - Once gas levels normalize, the gas valve will reopen, and the fan will turn off.

 ## Future Scope